 The beast is also mentioned in Diodorus Siculus’ and Pausanias’ works.

-The Caucasian Eagle is referred to in the works of Hyginus, Propertius, Seneca, and Virgil.
+The Caucasian Eagle is referred to in works by both Hyginus, Propertius, Seneca, and Virgil.

 ‘Because of this, Mercury, at Jove’s command, bound him (Prometheus) with iron spikes to a cliff on Mount Caucasus, and set an eagle to eat out his heart; as much as it devoured in the day, so much grew again at night.
 After 30,000 years Hercules killed this eagle and freed Prometheus.’